ali-ghanbari/ASM-Ext/readme.md

 method bodies to infer the type of parameters fed to certian kind of bytecode instructions.
 This type information proves very useful in constructing accurate control-flow graphs.

-Inside "asmext," the package "asmext.instruction" contains abstractions for Java bytecode instructions.
-We have grouped Java bytecode instructions based on their functionality, e.g. all load instructions are modeled by the interface "Load."
+Inside `asmext`, the package `asmext.instruction` contains abstractions for Java bytecode instructions.
+We have grouped Java bytecode instructions based on their functionality, e.g. all load instructions are modeled by the interface `Load`.
 From our previous experience of using Soot framework, we know that using such abstractions makes an analysis framework safe (in that programming under such a framework becomes less error prone) and more user-friendly.
-Among the instructions the class "NeutralInst" is used in control-flow graph construction to create "dummy" head nodes.
+Among the instructions the class `NeutralInst` is used in control-flow graph construction to create "dummy" head nodes.
 Such dummy nodes do not correspond to any bytecode instruction inside the body of a method, rather they are added to control-flow graphs to make single-headed, easy-to-deal-with control-flow graphs.
 This package contains over 80 classes, and the root of all them is